zacmccul/auto-playwright/README.md

 ## Pricing

 This library is free.
 However, there are costs associated with using OpenAI.
 You can find more information about pricing here: https://openai.com/pricing/.

+### Caching
+By default, all OpenAI calls are cached to `local.json`.
+The cache key is the exact page DOM and request made.
+This cache will prevent duplicate successful OpenAI calls from being passed in.

 <details>
   <summary>Example</summary>